RunestoneInteractive/RunestoneServer/source/navhelp.rst

 -----------------

-In addition to activecode, you can also execute Python code with the assistance of a unique visualization tool.
-This tool, known as **codelens**, allows you to control the step by step execution of a program.
+In addition to ActiveCode, you can also execute Python code with the assistance of a unique visualization tool.
+This tool, known as **CodeLens**, allows you to control the step by step execution of a program.
 It also lets you see the values of all variables as they are created and modified.
-The following example shows codelens in action on the same simple program as we saw above.
-Remember that in activecode, the source code executes from beginning to end and you can see the final result.
-In codelens you can see and control the step by step progress.
-Try clicking on the forward button below.
+The following example shows CodeLens in action on the same simple program as we saw above.
+Remember that in ActiveCode, the source code executes from beginning to end and you can see the final result.
+In Codelens you can see and control the step by step progress.
+Try clicking on the *Forward* button below.

 .. codelens:: firstexample
     :showoutput: